Skip to content

 Population Trends in the Somerset Hills

 Looking back to the 1700s in the Somerset Hills, we recognize a few things.
-First, the Somerset Hills townships are tucked behind the Watchung Mountains in a small, tight-knit area hiding from the urban juggernauts of Newark and New York City, a fact General Washington leveraged to secure this great country we live in today.
+First, the Somerset Hills townships are tucked behind the Watchung Mountains in a small, tight-knit area hiding from the urban juggernauts of Newark and New York City, a fact General Washington leveraged to secure the great country we live in today.
 If you look at the population trends in the area since the Revolutionary War, you will find a whole bunch of historic events that have reshaped the area we live in today.
 Let’s take a look and see what we found.
 And if you were born and raised in the area, we hope you’ll post a comment at the end of the piece and keep us honest. 🙂

 Click the image to enlarge.